Home/Fish/Smoked Catfish Claw

 Clinical Encyclopedia

 Smoked catfish claw is a delicacy known for its rich flavor and high protein content.
-It is often enjoyed in various culinary dishes, providing essential nutrients and a unique taste.
+It is often enjoyed in various culinary dishes and is a good source of essential nutrients.

 Scientific NameIctalurus punctatus